ClydeNarciso/breast-cancer-detection-using-supervised-learning/README.md

 3. Finally, we evaluate model performance through Confusion Matrix analysis
 ---

 Join me as I engineer the features, tune the hyperparameters, and evaluate model performance!
+The code in this project is well-documented.
+Feel free to follow along!

 ---